 The Illinois Workers’ Compensation Act (IWCA) is a law which provides befits to just about all workers in Illinois who suffer injuries.
 The injuries must arise out of and occur in the course of their employment.

-Firefighter Lawyer for Disability, Pensions & Employee Benefits
+for Disability, Pensions

-Most firefighters in Illinois who suffer a work-related injury are entitled to apply for and receive benefits pursuant to the Illinois Workers’ Compensation Act.
+Most fire fighters in Illinois who suffer a work-related injury are entitled to apply for and receive benefits pursuant to the Illinois Workers’ Compensation Act.
 This act includes payment of medical expenses, and payment of temporary disability benefits while recovering from their injury.
 There is also an appropriate award for permanent impairment as a result of the injury.